-COVID-19 has created challenges that in many cases have disproportionately or uniquely impacted individuals with OUD, including worsening mental and behavioral health needs, exacerbating pre-existing issues related to social determinants of health, and increasing or causing new challenges to accessing.
-As health care and policies continue to evolve, it will be important to consider these challenges for all Americans, including continuing to provide the services needed for those with behavioral health needs and OUD in particular.
+COVID-19 has created challenges that in many cases have disproportionately or uniquely impacted individuals with OUD, including worsening mental and behavioural health needs, exacerbating pre-existing issues related to social determinants of health, and increasing or causing new challenges to accessing.
+As healthcare and policies continue to evolve, it will be important to consider these challenges for all Americans, including continuing to provide the services needed for those with behavioural health needs and OUD in particular.

-Behavioral health is a term used to encompass a number of facets that impact a person’s well-being, including but not limited to mental health, substance use disorder (SUD), adverse life events or stressors, and individual behaviors that impact mental and physical health.
+Behavioural health is a term used to encompass a number of facets that impact a person’s well-being, including but not limited to mental health, substance use disorder (SUD), adverse life events or stressors and individual behaviours that impact mental and physical health.

 Source: Agency for Healthcare Research and Quality, “What is integrated behavioral health?,” accessed January 2021.

 COVID-19 and OUD both threaten the health and well-being of the people they affect and draw new attention to health disparities among communities.
-The Centers for Disease Control and Prevention (CDC) examined the impact of COVID-19 on people from racial and ethnic minority groups and identified several factors that may contribute to increased risk for COVID-19 severity and death, including discrimination within the health care system, disproportionate representation of racial and ethnic minorities in higher-risk essential work settings, wealth disparities, and housing.1 These factors contribute to stark racial disparities in the number of cases, hospitalizations, and deaths due to COVID-19.
-For example, as of August 2020, Black Americans were 4.7 times more likely to need hospitalization than white, non-Hispanic Americans, and 2.1 times more likely to die.2 These factors—such as limited access to health care and economic resources—also exacerbate negative outcomes for people with SUDs, as OUD and overdose share similar structural and social risk factors.3 This dangerous overlap comes at a time when the demographics of the opioid epidemic were already changing to disproportionately impact people of color, particularly non-Hispanic Black Americans and Hispanic Americans.
+The Centers for Disease Control and Prevention (CDC) examined the impact of COVID-19 on people from racial and ethnic minority groups and identified several factors that may contribute to increased risk for COVID-19 severity and death, including discrimination within the healthcare system, disproportionate representation of racial and ethnic minorities in higher-risk essential work settings, wealth disparities and housing.1 These factors contribute to stark racial disparities in the number of cases, hospitalisations and deaths due to COVID-19.
+For example, as of August 2020, Black Americans were 4.7 times more likely to need hospitalisation than white, non-Hispanic Americans, and 2.1 times more likely to die.2 These factors—such as limited access to healthcare and economic resources—also exacerbate negative outcomes for people with SUDs, as OUD and overdose share similar structural and social risk factors.3 This dangerous overlap comes at a time when the demographics of the opioid epidemic were already changing to disproportionately impact people of colour, particularly non-Hispanic Black Americans and Hispanic Americans.
 This is possibly related to an influx of synthetic opioids such as illicitly manufactured fentanyl, which have proliferated in the drug supply.4

 “Social distance, isolation, or quarantine are essential measures to help prevent coronavirus transmission—however; these strategies, and the pandemic outbreak itself, have been associated with negative emotions, such as irritability, anxiety, fear, sadness, anger or boredom.
 These conditions are known to trigger relapse, even in those long-term abstainers, or intensify drug consumption.”